Ethn-Chn/M1-Project/README.md

 ## Background

 The data comes from a sampling protocol established by the Alaska Department of Fish and Game.
-The project was initially coded in R (with R Markdown and RStudio) and was subsequently transcribed into Python by myself, with slight improvements and therefore outputs that may be slightly different between the two versions.
+The project was initially coded in R (with R Markdown and RStudio) and was subsequently transcribed into Python by myself for training, with slight improvements and therefore outputs that may be slightly different between the two versions.
 The overall project remains unchanged.

 ## Repository Structure